InnovationLine/BioImageSuiteLite/UserGuide.md

 * Type `bioimagesuitelite` and press Enter.
 * The BioImageSuiteLite window will open, integrated with the Napari viewer.
 You should see a "BioImageSuiteLite Controls" panel docked, likely on the right.

-**Step 2: Load Your AVI File**
+**Step 2: Load Your Video File**

 1. In the "BioImageSuiteLite Controls" panel, under the "1.
-File Operations" section, click the **"Load .avi File"** button.
+File Operations" section, click the **"Load File"** button.
 2. A file dialog will appear.
-Navigate to the location of your `.avi` video file, select it, and click "Open".
+Navigate to the location of your video file (`.avi` or `.tif`/`.tiff`), select it, and click "Open".
 3. **Observe:**
    * The main Napari viewer will display the first frame of your video, converted to greyscale.
 You can use the slider at the bottom (for the 'T' or time dimension) to scroll through the frames of your video.
    * The "File Info" label in the GUI panel will update with details about your loaded file (name, frame count, FPS, dimensions).
-   * The "Save as Multi-TIFF", "Activate ROI Drawing", "Clear All ROIs", and "Run Full Analysis" buttons should become enabled.
+   * The "Activate ROI Drawing", "Clear All ROIs", and "Run Full Analysis" buttons should become enabled.

-**Step 3: (Optional) Save as Multi-Page TIFF**

-* If you want a copy of your video converted to a multi-page TIFF stack (useful for other software or archival):
-  1. Click the **"Save as Multi-TIFF"** button.
-  2. A file dialog will appear.
-Choose a location and name for your TIFF file, then click "Save".
-  3. A notification will confirm if the save was successful.

-**Step 4: Set Pixel Size for Physical Unit Calculations**
+**Step 3: Set Pixel Size for Physical Unit Calculations**

 1. Under the "2.
 Preprocessing & ROI" section, find the **"Pixel Size"** input field.
 2. Enter the physical size of one pixel from your microscope's calibration (e.g., if 1 pixel = 0.16 micrometers, enter `0.160`).
 The unit is µm/pixel.
    * *This step is crucial for the final normalization to events/second/µm².*

-**Step 5: Define Regions of Interest (ROIs) Around Cells**
+**Step 4: Define Regions of Interest (ROIs) Around Cells**

 1. Ensure your video is on a frame where the cells you want to analyze are clearly visible (use the time slider if needed).
 2. In the "2.
 Preprocessing & ROI" section, click the **"Activate ROI Drawing"** button.